Flamenco 48 x 60" Oil on Canvas Ann Trusty

 A home for creative people with a passion for ART and TRAVEL.

 Discover what top artists like Albert Handell, Marc Hansen, Kathy Anderson, James Gurney, Howard Friedland, Peter Fiore and many more have to say about their work and lives as artists in our regular

 Voices of Experience feature.

 We believe that more artists in the world is a good thing for everyone.

-To become a Member of The Artist's Road, Go here Now.
+Become a Member of The Artist's Road Now.

 "Together, John and Ann have decades of experience to share in watercolor, pastel, and oil painting, and they are some of the savviest, committed plein-air painters I’ve come across.
 Their expertise makes The Artist’s Road a one-of-a-kind resource and Artist Daily is lucky to have them as contributing writers to our Plein Air blog".

 New Member Content This MonthPage from the recent interview by Bob Bahr of The Artist's Road co-founder John Hulsey in Outdoor Painter (Plein Air Magazine).
 John shared with Bob his experiences this fall being filmed by PBS St. Louis while he demonstrated plein air paintiing high above the Mississippi River near Alton, Illinois.

 "I consider my membership one of the best investments I have ever made.